 Source: DHS 2015-16 Fact 15: The High Court of Tanzania has declared laws that permit child marriage to be unconstitutional: According to the Law of Marriage Act, the minimum age for marriage in Tanzania is 15 years for girls (with parental consent) and 18 years for boys.
-In January 2016, Rebeca Gyumi brought a case to court that challenged the constitutionality of these laws, on the basis that the law sets different minimum ages for marriage for boys and girls. > The state tried to justify the law on the basis that it was a compromise to accommodate customary, traditional and religious values.
-The court disagreed. > > The court after considering various laws which define who is a child, concluded that a child is any person below the age of 18 years. > > > As a result, the High Court declared as discriminatory and unconstitutional sections 13 and 17 of the Law of Marriage Act.
+In January 2016, Rebeca Gyumi brought a case to court that challenged the constitutionality of these laws, on the basis that the law sets different minimum ages for marriage for boys and girls.
+The court after considering various laws which define who is a child, concluded that a child is any person below the age of 18 years.
+As a result, the High Court declared as discriminatory and unconstitutional sections 13 and 17 of the Law of Marriage Act.
 "Having found that a girl under 18 years is a child in all respects, we are in agreement that it is un-desirous to subject her to complex matrimonial and conjugal obligations."

-commit the country to abolishing child marriage The Universal Declaration of Human Rights (1948) Women and men are entitled to equal rights as to marriage, during marriage and at its dissolution.
+Fact 16: Tanzania has signed up to several international agreements that commit the country to abolishing child marriage The Universal Declaration of Human Rights (1948) Women and men are entitled to equal rights as to marriage, during marriage and at its dissolution.
 Marriage shall be entered into only with the free and full consent of the intending spouses.
 The Convention on the Elimination of all Forms of Discrimination Against Women (CEDAW; 1979) This requires governments to takes steps to ensure that "the betrothal and the marriage of a child shall have no legal effect The Convention on the Rights of the Child (1989) This defines a child as anyone below 18 years of age, and states that in all actions concerning children the best interests of the child shall be a primary consideration.
 It also specifies that children have the right to education on the basis of equal opportunity, to protection from all forms of sexual exploitation and sexual abuse, and to protection from all forms of exploitation prejudicial to any aspect of the child's welfare.
 The UN Sustainable Development Goals (SDGs; Goal 5.3 directs all member states to eliminate child marriage by year 2030.